CodeDefenders/CodeDefenders/README.md

 If any installation step fails, the installation process aborts and prints an error message.

+**Note** Depending on the chosen data directory and tomcat installation in place, root access may be required to create the required folders.
+Similarly, additional configurations might be needed.
+For example, if tomcat runs under a different user then data directory accesses and ownership might be changed.

 ### Tomcat User Management
 For deployment, Tomcat requires a user with `manager-script` role, which be be configured in `$CATALINA_HOME/conf/tomcat-users.xml` (`CATALINA_HOME` is the Tomcat installation directory).